goooseman/devsparks-blog/SPEC.md

   - border-bottom is 0
   - padding: 12px for top/bottom/left/right
 - .article__content h3 and h4 should have `padding-top: 8px` and `border-top: 1px` of border-color
-- .article__remark42 should have margin-left and right -24px and margin-top of 12px